-The latter is the case with Cheltenham Town FC, a League Two club — that’s the fourth tier of the English football pyramid — in a beautiful and historic spa town at the foot of the Cotswolds.
+The latter is the case with Cheltenham Town FC — spending the 2021-22 season in League One, the third tier of the English football pyramid — in a beautiful and historic spa town at the foot of the Cotswolds.

 I toured the town and caught a game at the local club, and I found it a lovely day out — especially with the Horse Racing Crowd in town.